On this page

 SCIM facade

-Sometimes it isn't feasible for your cloud-based application to natively support a SCIM API.
-An alternative option is to build and host your own SCIM facade middleware that translates between the Okta SCIM API connection and the cloud application's proprietary API.
+Sometimes it isn't feasible for your cloud-based app to natively support a SCIM API.
+An alternative is to build and host your own SCIM facade middleware.
+It can translate between the Okta SCIM API connection and the cloud app's proprietary API.
 The Okta integration connection is then made to this SCIM facade.

-This provisioning guide targets cloud-based applications, but Okta does have a solution for on-premise applications.
-See Provision on-premises provisioning (opens new window) for details about the Okta agent-based provisioning solution.
+This provisioning guide targets cloud-based apps.
+For on-premises apps, see Provision on-premises apps (opens new window) for details about the Okta agent-based provisioning solution.

 Test your SCIM API

-The best way to develop and verify your SCIM integration is to use an automated test suite that runs on the BlazeMeter Runscope (opens new window) API monitoring tool.
+To test your SCIM integration, run an automated test suite that's built on the BlazeMeter Runscope (opens new window) API monitoring tool.

 Set up Runscope